 If you are looking for things to do in New Orleans with kids, don’t sleep on the Westbank!
 Whether you are moving to New Orleans or simply here for a few days, the Westbank contains some hidden gems for families to enjoy.

-Explore New Orleans With Kids :: Nine Hidden Gems on the Westbank
+Explore New Orleans With Kids :: Hidden Gems on the Westbank

 Whenever you hear of Louisiana, I bet the first thought that comes to mind is New Orleans.
 From the French Quarter to Mardi Gras to the Audubon Zoo, there are so many things to do with kids in New Orleans.
 We have such a beautiful state and so many fun things to take part in – even weekend getaways – but they aren’t just in New Orleans.

 Just a short drive over the GNO (Greater New Orleans) bridge, you will find yourself on the Westbank.
 While we don’t have nearly as many things to do as in the city of New Orleans, we still have a few things that are fun!
-I was born on the Westbank, and my husband has lived his whole life here.
-So, this is our home!
 And we are here to debunk myths about the Westbank, while also sharing what we love about it!

 Did you know that Algiers is the second oldest neighborhood in New Orleans?
 Downtown Algiers is beautiful!
 It contains some truly gorgeous houses; some of the homes even date back to the 1840’s!
 How amazing is that?
 If you enjoying being on the water, the ferry from downtown New Orleans crosses the Mississippi River and is really fun.
 Moreover, the ferry ride only $2 (you’ll need exact change), which is a total plus in my book.
-Once you get to Algiers Point, be sure to stop for coffee at Congregation Coffee – the best!
-We recommend staying for an early dinner at Tavolino Pizza, which offers delicious pizza and outdoor seating just steps from the ferry.
+There are a ton of great restaurants to check out while you are in the area.
+Tonti’s Hand French Bistro is a fabulous little spot that serves lunch and dinner right in the heart of Algiers.
+Plume Algiers is delicious Indian food, and a must try if you have never been there before!
 There is always something going on in Algiers Point, which makes it truly family-friendly and a great way to spend a day in New Orleans.
-From festivals, to readings at the library, to bonfires … Algiers Point, just across from downtown New Orleans, is a genuine gem.
+From festivals, to readings at the library, to bonfires – Algiers Point, just across from downtown New Orleans, is a genuine gem!

 For Lafitte Nature Trail can be a little harder to find if you aren’t familiar with the area, but it is definitely worth finding.
 It is an elevated boardwalk through Cypress swamps with amazing views, picnic areas, and even sometimes a tour boat for show that you can sit on and take a break.
 The trail is a mile long and makes a full circle.
 Be sure to wear bug spray and bring your camera.
 The scenery is really beautiful.
 This is a really fun outing for New Orleans families, and it is a short drive from the city itself.